casangi/casadocs/docs/tasks/task_imbaseline.rst

 .. _Description:

 Description
    *imbaseline* is a task to do image-based baseline subtraction for single-dish data.
-This task is based on `sdbaseline <casatasks.single.sdbaseline.html>`__. *sdbaseline* is fitting and subtracting a baseline in data of Measurement Set format, but *imbaseline* does in CASA Image format.
+This task is based on `sdbaseline <casatasks.single.sdbaseline.html>`__. *sdbaseline* is fitting and subtracting baselines in data of Measurement Set format, but *imbaseline* does in CASA Image format.
 The computing processes of fitting and subtracting are common in both tasks, and the options of *imbaseline* consist of the subset of *sdbaseline*.

-   If a user needs to reduce the noise in input data before baseline subtraction, the task can smooth the spacial plane and/or spectral plane setting a parameter of dirkernel and spkernel, respectively.
+   If a user needs to reduce the noise in input data before baseline subtraction, the task can smooth the spacial plane and/or spectral plane setting a parameter of *dirkernel* and *spkernel*, respectively.
 These features are based on `imsmooth <./casatasks.analysis.imsmooth.html>`__ and `sdsmooth <./casatasks.single.sdsmooth.html>`__.

    **Direction plane smoothing** performs a Fourier-based convolution to smooth the spacial plane of input data using a user-specified smoothing kernel.
-The parameter *dirkernel* can be specified *gaussian*, *boxcar*, and *image*, they are the same as parameter *kernel* of the task `imsmooth <./casatasks.analysis.imsmooth.html>`__.
-Also the usage of parameters related *dirkernel* is the same as in `imsmooth <./casatasks.analysis.imsmooth.html>`__.
+The parameter *dirkernel* can be specified *gaussian*, *boxcar*, and *image*, they are same parameters *kernel* of the task `imsmooth <./casatasks.analysis.imsmooth.html>`__.
+Usage of parameters related *dirkernel* is the same as in `imsmooth <./casatasks.analysis.imsmooth.html>`__.

    **Spectral axis smoothing** performs smoothing along the spectral axis using a user-specified smoothing kernel.
-The parameter *spkernel* could be specified *gaussian*, *boxcar*, they are the same as parameter *kernel* of the task `sdsmooth <./casatasks.single.sdsmooth.html>`__.
-Usage of parameters related *spkernel* is same as in `sdsmooth <./casatasks.single.sdsmooth.html>`__.
+The parameter *spkernel* can be specified *gaussian*, *boxcar*, they are same parameters *kernel* of the task `sdsmooth <./casatasks.single.sdsmooth.html>`__.
+Usage of parameters related *spkernel* is same as those in `sdsmooth <./casatasks.single.sdsmooth.html>`__.

    **Baseline fitting/subtraction** does fitting and subtracting a baseline from single-dish spectra in input data.
 The parameter *blfunc* can be specified *poly*, *chebyshev*, *cspline*, *sinusoid*, *variable*, and the parameter *maskmode* can be specified *auto*, *list*.
 Usage of parameters related *blfunc* and *maskmode* is same as in `sdbaseline <casatasks.single.sdbaseline.html>`__.